Writers Write creates and shares resources for writers. This post will help you with 12 easy ways to find a title for your novel.

 Why not play with the classics, not just for your title but perhaps also your plot?
-Graeme Aitkin’s Vanity Fierce is a wonderful modern update on Thackeray’s classic Vanity Fair.
-Seth Grahame-Smith’s Jayne Eyre and Zombies does something similar.
+Graeme Aitkin’s Vanity Fierce is a wonderful, modern update on Thackeray’s classic Vanity Fair.
+Seth Grahame-Smith’s Jane Eyre & Zombies does something similar.

 A phrase from another language is sometimes a great approach – as it adds in some exotic flavour.
 Saraband by Patrice Chaplin is a great example of this.
 Using the name of a slow, stately Spanish dance for the inexorable sexual obsession the heroine, Kay Craven, finds herself in is a perfect metaphor.